KireinaHoro/jsteward.moe/content/Android/starting-android-in-lxc.md

 ### Kernel

 According to [LXC on Gentoo Wiki](https://wiki.gentoo.org/wiki/LXC#Kernel_with_the_appropriate_LXC_options_enabled), we need quite many options for LXC's functioning.
 I've put how to compile a custom kernel in a separate article: [Building a LXC-ready Android kernel with Gentoo toolchain]({filename}building-lxc-ready-kernel.md).
-Follow that article to get a `Image.gz-dtb` file, which is the kernel image that satisfies our needs, and proceed with the following instructions to repack the `preinit` `boot.img`--we no longer need the Android `boot.img` from this point on.
+Follow that article to get a `Image.gz-dtb` file, which is the kernel image that satisfies our needs, and proceed with the following instructions to repack the `preinit` `boot.img`--we no longer need the Android `boot.img` to be `boot` from this point on.

 	yuki $ cp Image.gz-dtb ~/preinit_angler/out/zImage && cd ~/preinit_angler
 	yuki $ make repack